OpenApi-5p/py5paisa/README.md

 Get your API keys from https://invest.5paisa.com/DeveloperAPI/APIKeys

-Note:- We have deprecated the exisitng method which involved the use of keys.conf file.
+Note:- We have deprecated the existing method which involved the use of keys.conf file.
        Kindly go through this updated documentation.

 #### Authentication